Battle of San Juan del Monte: Battle

 On the evening of August 29, Bonifacio, with his aide Emilio Jacinto, led a group of Katipuneros towards El Polvorin, a Spanish powder magazine situated in San Juan del Monte.
-Spanish infantry and artillerymen (twelve Philippine soldiers and two Spanish officers), armed with German Mauser rifles, guarded Polvorin; the Katipuneros were generally armed with bolo knives, a few assorted guns, sharpened Bamboo spears and anting-antings.
+30 men from the 70th Regiment, armed with Remington Rolling Block rifles, and 35 artilleros armed with Mauser Model 1893, guarded Polvorin; the Katipuneros were generally armed with bolo knives, a few assorted guns, sharpened Bamboo spears and anting-antings.

 After two successful skirmishes with the civil guards, Bonifacio was joined by 300 men from Santolan.
 The chapter chairman was Valentin Cruz.

 By midnight, a small second group of Katipuneros, under the command of Sancho Valenzuela, and coming from Santa Mesa, arrived at Polvorin.
 This group was composed of 100 Katipunan members, two of them women: Luisa Lucas and Segunda Fuentes Santiago.

-Before noon, the 73rd "Jolo" Regiment, composed of Filipino soldiers under Spanish officers, under the command of General Bernardo Echaluce y Jauregui, arrived as Spanish reinforcements at San Juan del Monte to assist in suppressing the rebellion.
-The 73rd Regiment, like most of the native conscripts in the Spanish army in the Philippines, were armed with the Remington Rolling Block rifle.
+In the early morning, the 70th "Magallanes" Regiment, composed of Filipino soldiers under Spanish officers, under the command of General Bernardo Echaluce y Jauregui, arrived as Spanish reinforcements at San Juan del Monte to assist in suppressing the rebellion.
+The 70th "Magallanes" Regiment, like most of the native conscripts in the Spanish army in the Philippines, were armed with the Remington Rolling Block rifle.

-The revolutionaries regrouped at Santa Mesa and engaged the arriving Spanish troops.
-The 73rd Regiment, together with the garrison of the magazine, almost wiped out Bonifacio's men, leaving about 150 dead and capturing over 200.
+The revolutionaries regrouped at Santa Mesa, and engaged the arriving Spanish troops.
+The 70th Regiment, together with the garrison of the magazine, almost wiped out Bonifacio's men, leaving about 150 dead and capturing over 200.
 Despite the Katipunaneros being numerically superior, the Spaniards inflicted heavy losses to Bonifacio which he will never recover.
 This disastrous outcome forced Bonifacio to retreat towards the Pasig River.

 Reactions

 After the unsuccessful attack at Polvorin, armed resistance spread towards Central Luzon and provinces along Southern Tagalog.

 At 8:00 p.m. on August 30, Governor-General Ramón Blanco y Erenas issued an executive order placing the eight provinces of Manila, Pampanga, Laguna, Cavite, Batangas, Bulacan, Nueva Ecija and Tarlac under martial law.
 As a lesson to revolutionaries, the Katipuneros captured at Polvorin were summarily tried and executed.
 One of them was Sancho Valenzuela, who was dragged off in chains together with his men, Modesto Rivera, Eugenio Silvestre and Ramon Peralta, towards the tribunal.

-To ease the increasing tension throughout the colony, Blanco offered a pardon to Filipino rebels who would lay down their arms and surrender to the Spanish authorities.
+To ease the increasing tension throughout the colony, Blanco offered a pardon to Filipino rebels, who would lay down their arms and surrender to the Spanish authorities.
 Dr. Pío Valenzuela, the chief physician and aide of Bonifacio, was one of the first Katipuneros who availed himself of this amnesty.
 However, after his surrender, he was deported and imprisoned in Madrid, and later incarcerated in a Spanish outpost in Africa.

 Aside from granting amnesties to returning rebels, the Spanish colonial government also assisted on trying and executing several members of the Katipunan.
 Fifty-seven of the revolutionaries at San Juan del Monte were executed on August 31, 1896.
 On September 4, Sancho Valenzuela, Rivera, Silvestrre and Peralta were executed, on the Campo de Bagumbayan, facing the Luneta Esplanade.
 On September 12, thirteen revolutionaries were executed in Cavite.